-For example, if your flight is running late and you miss boarding the cruise ship, you would need to book a flight to the next port in order to join the cruise.
-Depending on the location, a passport will most likely be required.
-Even though a passport may not be required on a closed-loop cruise, it would be required for travel by air.
-Personal emergencies or mechanical problems with the cruise ship could also result in having to fly home from a foreign country.
+For example, if your flight is delayed or canceled and you miss boarding the cruise ship, you could book a flight to the next port and rejoin the cruise.
+If the port is outside the United States, a passport will be required.
+So, even though a passport is not required on a closed-loop cruise, it is necessary for air travel.

 When planning your cruise, be sure to contact the embassy or consulate of the countries you will be visiting to find out what their entry requirements are.
 Some countries require a visa in addition to a passport.

 A closed-loop cruise has an itinerary that begins and ends in the same U.S. port.
-A passport is not required for entry back into the U.S. or to visit that port.
+A passport is not required for entry back into the U.S. or to visit the ports.
+However, there may be exceptions.
 For example, if you are leaving from Miami, Florida on a cruise to Mexico (a foreign port of call), and you return back to Miami, it is considered a closed-loop cruise.
 These foreign ports waive the requirement of a passport for cruise passengers on a closed-loop cruise.

 However, according to the U.S. Customs and Border Protection, “It is possible that one or more of the Caribbean Islands on your itinerary, does require you to have a passport to enter their country.
 In that case, it is very possible that the cruise line will require you to have a passport to board, even if it is not a U.S. requirement.”

-It’s important to check with the cruise line or the country you are visiting regarding passport requirements.
+It’s important to check with the cruise line and the country you are visiting regarding entry requirements.

 ID Requirements when a Passport is Not Required: